Skip to content

 If the patient has a high serum Na, high urine output and low urine osmolality in the post-op period, treatment should be considered (usually in discussion with the endocrine team).

-Treatment is based around a combination of rehydration and vasopressin.
+Treatment is based on a combination of rehydration and vasopressin.

 Vasopressin can be given IN, orally or IV.

-The other aim is to maintain hydration and a normal urine output (target 2-3 mls/kg/hr).
+The other aim is to maintain hydration and normal urine output (target 2-3 ml/kg/hr).

 Be careful of hyponatraemia from over-treatment and also of bringing the sodium down too fast (this can cause cerebral oedema).